zoradata/zg-youtube/README.md

-# zg-graph
+# zg-youtube
-A simple wrapper for Google Graphs.
+A simple wrapper for YouTube

 The Class folder contains a custom library.